-On average, Maine residents are among the oldest in the nation, and as a state we are increasingly aware of the toll elder abuse is taking on our neighbors and on our communities.

-Elder abuse can take many forms, but most is perpetrated by adult children or spouses.
+On average, Maine residents are among the oldest in the nation.
+As a state, we are increasingly aware of the toll elder abuse is taking on our neighbors and our communities.
+Abuse in later life can take many forms, but most is perpetrated by adult children or spouses.

-Many cases could be described as domestic abuse in later life, in which people have endured and survived many years of abuse and control at the hands of their partner or spouse, and now as elders they face continued abuse with new vulnerabilities.
+Many cases could be described as domestic abuse in later life, in which people have endured and survived many years of abuse and control at the hands of their partner or spouse.
+Now, as elders, they face continued abuse with new vulnerabilities.
 This is the type of elder abuse that we at MCEDV work most closely to address.